tidy-finance/website/docs/31_beta.md

 ```

 <img src="31_beta_files/figure-html/unnamed-chunk-23-1.png" width="672" style="display: block; margin: auto;" />

 The figure above does not indicate any troubles, so let us move on to the next check.

-We also encourage everyone to always look at the distributional summary statistics of your variables.
-You can easily spot outliers or weird distributions when you look at such tables.
+We also encourage everyone to always look at the distributional summary statistics of variables.
+You can easily spot outliers or weird distributions when looking at such tables.

 ```r
 beta_long %>%